Why rake leaves? Grind them with a mower!

 First, you will have to do a little raking, getting leaves out from under bushes and away from fences.
 Once you have done that, cut through the leaves, as if you were cutting your lawn.
-First cut, let’s say, North to South, and after that, if needed, cut through them again, East to West.
-The leaves will be shredded into confetti, which during the winter will break down, and fertilize the lawn.
+First cut, let’s say, North to South, and after that, cut through them again, East to West.
+That second pass over the leaves grinds them into confetti, which during the Winter will break down, and fertilize the lawn.
 You should do this process, every week, like you would if you were cutting the grass, NOT all at once, when they have all fallen.

 You don’t have to have a mulching mower to do this process.
 I have used a self-propelled mulching mower, and your everyday (low-end) mower, and they both work just fine.
 A plus, with a “starter model ” mover is that it is lighter, and you can even PULL it backwards, if needed.
 Sometimes when going forward you blow the leaves a bit, where as, when pulling the mower, you suck them in toward the blade.